global-synchronizer-foundation/configs/Super Validator Operational Processes/testnet-reset-schedule.md

   - All nodes are stopped prior to reset
   - Any necessary snapshots or backups are taken
   - The network is restarted cleanly with updated configurations, if applicable
+  - On TestNet, ensure that the network restarts at a round number as close as possible to the current MainNet minting round.

 #### 4. Post-Reset Actions